Code-Institute-Submissions/quiz-it/README.md

 The application's layout aims for intuitive design where the user knows how to proceed based what they see.

 The final design of the application differed somewhat to the original wireframes.
 My mentor advised that a I remove the 'Password' field as it effected usability and that I include a 'Reset' function instead of a 'Logout' function.
 I removed these functionalities and added these new ones.
+The overall structure of the application remained the same though.

 ### Colour